Anna Liberata de Souza: Early life

-De Souza's grandfather's family belonged to the Lingaet caste.
+De Souza's grandfather's family belonged to the Lingayat caste.
 They were originally from Calicut (today also known as Kozhikode).
 They later moved near Goa.
 During this time her grandfather, along with his family, converted to Christianity and, as a result, his father broke all ties.
 Her grandfather was a havildar and her father a tent pitcher in the British army.
 Both won medals.

 De Souza had seven brothers and one sister, none of whom attended school.
 Their mother often worked as a coolie, and therefore their grandmother used to take care of them.
 She was a Christian but still respected Hindu temples.
 It is from her that de Souza and her siblings heard the stories and Hindu fairy legends that she later narrated to Mary Frere.

 Life with Mary Frere

 In 1865–66, Frere accompanied her father on a three-month tour through the Bombay Presidency of India, where he was the governor.
 Her mother was in England and not accompany them.
 Frere and de Souza were the only females in the group.
 De Souza narrated the stories to Frere in English, and Frere later wrote them down.
 Afterwards, she read them to de Souza to check for accuracy.